Mary Craig Ministries

 BibleDatabase.org Advanced Bible Search: Advanced search in multiple versions and languages.

-Other helpful resources from Bible.org: Learn more about the NET Bible.
-Download the entire NET Bible in multiple formats and/or for various Bible programs.
-A history of English Bible translations and Why so many translations (messages given by Dr. Daniel Wallace -- one of the translators and presumably founder of the project).
+Some helpful resources from Bible.org: Learn more about the NET Bible.
+A history of English Bible translations and Why so many translations (messages given by Dr. Daniel Wallace -- one of the translators and presumably founder of the Net Bible project).

 Free Bible Programs and Packages